section-engineering-education/engineering-education/content/articles/functional-programming-with-java-lambda/index.md

   - url: /engineering-education/functional-programming-with-java-lambda/hero.jpg
     alt: Functional Programming with Java Lambda Hero Image
 ---
 Java is an object-oriented programming language.
-It recommends encapsulation of all variables and methods of the class.
+It promotes the encapsulation of all variables and methods of the class.
 <!--more-->
-That is, code blocks before Java version 8 are written by binding classes with variables, methods and objects.
-The process of passing a behaviour to methods takes extra work and load.
+That is, code blocks before Java version 8 are written by binding classes with variables, methods, and objects.
+The process of passing a behavior to methods takes extra work and load.
 This is because we are passing a class with another attribute.

 In Java 8, Lambda was introduced to represent the functional interface of Java.
 This means that the Lambda expression is the expression of a functional interface.

-The introduction of functional programming was to implement behaviour code.
+The introduction of functional programming was to implement behavior code.
 This code makes it easier to create a function that performs a specific task.
 Also, this code does not belong to any class thus treated as a value.

 In this article, the reader will be able to understand Java's functional programming and learn how to assign lambdas to an interface.
 We will work with lambda expressions using a different number of parameters.